-(1) The Enforcement Response Plan must include a definition of "escalated enforcement."
-Escalated enforcement must include any enforcement scenario where a violation or other non-compliance is determined to cause or contribute to the highest priority water quality conditions identified in the e.
-REPORTING OF NON-COMPLIANT SITES

-Water Quality Improvement Plan.
-Escalated enforcement may be defined differently for development planning, construction sites, commercial facilities or areas, industrial facilities, municipal facilities, and residential areas.

-- (2) Where the Copermittee determines escalated enforcement is not required, a rationale must be recorded in the applicable electronic database or tabular system used to track violations. - (3) Escalated enforcement actions must continue to increase in severity, as necessary, to compel compliance as soon as possible.
+- (1) The Enforcement Response Plan must include a definition of "escalated enforcement."
+Escalated enforcement must include any enforcement scenario where a violation or other non-compliance is determined to cause or contribute to the highest priority water quality conditions identified in the Water Quality Improvement Plan.
+Escalated enforcement may be defined differently for development planning, construction sites, commercial facilities or areas, industrial facilities, municipal facilities, and residential areas. - (2) Where the Copermittee determines escalated enforcement is not required, a rationale must be recorded in the applicable electronic database or tabular system used to track violations. - (3) Escalated enforcement actions must continue to increase in severity, as necessary, to compel compliance as soon as possible.